-This section sets out our updated demand and generation DFES forecasts for each scenario out to 2050.
+This section sets out our demand and generation DFES forecasts for each scenario out to 2050.
+These are unchanged from our December 2020 update.

-All the forecast values are for the SP Distribution network only; they are not forecasts for the whole of Scotland or the UK, or the transmission network14.
+All the forecast values are for the SP Distribution network only; they are not forecasts for the whole of Scotland or the UK, or the transmission network.